nkorsakov-tw/qa.md/test-plan.md

 - Create an order and complete the order and print it tomorrow.
 Pay attention on the time of the bill ticket and values...

-- Apply discount to not full menu.
+- Apply a discount to not full menu.
 How the system will react?

 **Error values**

-- Skip the item that isn't allowed to skip in the menu.
+- Skip the menu item that isn't allowed to skip.
 How the system will react?

 - Create the period (One-time use values) in the Back Office from 01.01.1975 till 01.10.2009.
 Have we some intended restrictions in such situations?